 The person at the ticket counter will charge you for both places and align a taxi driver with you.
 They will not tell you that the road is not open all the way to Chandanwari.

 The taxi driver will take you to Betaab Valley and then maybe 2 more kilometers towards Chandanwari.
-So you overpaid thinking that you will go to Chandanwari but only visited Betaab Valley.
+So you overpaid thinking that you would go to Chandanwari but only visit Betaab Valley.
 There will be no refund if you argue about it later.
 You will just waste your energy and time.

 Same way, if you booked a cab for Aru Valley, the driver will only take you a few kilometers on that road and bring you back.
 He will not drive the entire 12 kilometers to Aru but they will charge you in full.

 So when you are booking the cab and the person at the counter tells you that the road is open, make sure you talk to him and clarify that the road is open all the way.

 Make sure you tell them that you do not want to be brought back midway or after a few kilometers.
 They fool tourists like that over there.